 The most important thing you can do when it comes to your SEO strategy is to be descriptive.
 Keep in mind that search engines don’t know what you’re thinking or what you’re trying to get across in your content.
 So, you need to tell them what they need to know.
 Using modifiers can add some much-needed description and appeal to your SEO HTML tags list.
 Some commonly used modifiers include the words: tips, how-to, buy, top, find, etc.

 HTML tags serve more than one purpose.
 Yes, they help you get on Google’s good side by describing your content in a way it understands.
 However, HTML tags also play an integral role in persuading users to click on your search result and increase your click-through rate.
 Tacking numbers onto your title tag is an excellent way to spark interest in your potential customers.
 This could be a year (How to Boost Your Digital Marketing Strategy in 2021) or a top-ten list (The Top 10 SEO Tips to Skyrocket Your Ranking).

 Add Keywords Consistently

 Don’t just be like everyone else; stand out from the crowd with unique title tags and meta-descriptions that draw customers in.
 Ask yourself if you would keep scrolling after reading what you just wrote.
 If so, you should make some edits.
-Each page of your website is different, so your tags should reflect this.
+Each page of your website is different, so your SEO HTML tags list should reflect this.
 Add a little personality, humor, or other types of creative flair to each page tag to evoke interest and hopefully attract the right customers (and keep them coming back).